Vice President of Operations

 Jane has been an executive director with The Light Program since 2019.
 Jane has served in various clinical positions from clinical supervisor with Rehab After Work to creating our first Gambling IOP under The Light Program.
 Jane completed her master's degree in clinical mental health counseling at Immaculata University.
 She has been dedicated to helping people in the field of counseling since 2005.
 Outside of work, Jane enjoys outdoor activities throughout all four seasons, especially anything in the snow.

-Executive Director of Northeast Philadelphia
+Executive Director of Northeast Philadelphia and Exton

 Karim began serving as executive director of our Northeast location in January 2021.
 Karim is a Bucks County, PA native.
 He obtained his undergraduate degree in psychology from Muhlenberg College, a master’s degree in education from The University of Pennsylvania, and was a Ph.D. candidate in developmental-clinical psychology at the University of Maine.
 Prior to The Light Program, Karim was living south of the Mason-Dixon line, helping the Department of Juvenile Justice roll out brand new evidence-based programming across the state of Virginia.
 Multi-systemic therapy (MST) is an evidence- based treatment program for youth 12-18 years old at risk of out-of-home placement.
 Karim witnessed first-hand the efficacy of using evidence-based programs and how they can lead to real community change.
 Karim’s research interests include adolescent peer relations and sociometrics, relational aggression, and pediatric overweight and obesity.
 Clinically, Karim is passionate about the dissemination of evidence-based programming and the supervision relationship.
 When he is not working, Karim and his wife are hiking with the quest of conquering all 63 national parks or he is watching his favorite “football” team, Chelsea FC.

 Executive Director of Lancaster, Pottstown and York